December 30, 2024

 Understanding how consumer debt works is the first step toward taking control of your finances.
 This section breaks down the definition of consumer debt and explains why it matters.

-Defining Consumer Debt
+Consumer Debt Defined

 Consumer debt is any debt you take on for personal, family, or household use—money borrowed to buy things you or your family uses personally, rather than for business investments.
 Common examples include credit card balances, student loans, car loans, mortgages, and personal loans.
 This differs from business debt, which, as the name implies, is used for business purposes.
 Knowing the difference is important, especially if you're facing a lawsuit from a debt collector, as it can affect your legal options and available protections.